-If you have already opted out, consider working with a financial planner to help you determine how much additional insurance and savings you need.
-Wespath Benefits and Investments (Wespath) offers confidential consultations with financial planners at no charge.* To take advantage of this service, contact EY Financial Planning Services at 1-800-360-2539.
-Financial planners are available Monday through Friday from 8:00 a.m. to 7:00 p.m., Central time.
+If you've already opted out and need help determining how much additional insurance and savings you need, contact EY Financial Planning Services or a tax professional.
+EY offers confidential consultations at no additional cost by calling 1-800-360-2539.* Financial planners are available business days from 8:00 a.m. to 7:00 p.m., Central time.